The Jeep Grand Cherokee has

 Both the Jeep Grand

-Cherokee and the Ford Explorer are SUvs for the whole family.
+Cherokee and the Ford Explorer are SUVs for the whole family.
 The Jeep Grand

 Cherokee wide-opening doors and spacious design enable everyone to